lisaong/adl/SMDL/Day5/lessons/task1/task.md

 |Neural Machine Translation|target sequence|source sequence|source sequence|
 |Recommendation System|target items|user profile|user purchase history|

-* Notice that the query is referring to the **target**.
+* Notice that the query is referring to the **target** and the both the key and value refer to the **source**.
 This is because in Attention, we are trying to learn the relevance of sequential inputs (represented by key-value) on the sequential prediction (represented by the query).

 * Attention is just a generic framework to learn dynamic scores on sequential inputs, so the concept of keys are included to allow for extraneous (possibly non-sequential) descriptive information on the inputs.
 In most cases, where there is no extraneous information about the sequential inputs, then key == value (the case for Neural Machine Translation).